 Tomatillo Plants (Mexican Husk Tomato) Plants | Two Live Garden Plants | Non-GMO, Must Have for Salsa Verde

-Tomatillo plants put out hundreds of small green tomato-like fruits encased in a papery husk.
-A staple of Mexican cuisine and a must-have for Chili Verde sauce, tomatillos are easy to grow and require the same growing conditions as tomato plants.
-It has a tart, yet sweet and citrusy flavor, delicious in fresh salsas but also tasty when grilled, mixed into chili and stews, or preserved in jams and jellies.
+Tomatillo plants grow just like indeterminate tomatoes and put out hundreds of small green tomato-like fruits encased in a papery husk.
+As the husk dries, the inner fruit is revealed and ready to pick.
+A staple of Mexican cuisine and a must-have for Chili Verde sauce, tomatillos are easy to grow and have a tart, yet sweet and citrusy flavor.
+Use in fresh salsas, delicious grilled, mix into chili and stews, or preserved in jams and jellies.
 These plants require cross pollination so you need at least two plants together for fruit to form.

 - Two Large, Live plants – ready to grow, premium tomatillo plants, 4” to 8” tall plants, in 4” pots

 - Non-GMO, No Neonicotinoids – so you can grow fresh produce that’s healthy for your family and pollinators.

 - 10x Root Development – robust plants with healthy roots that handle transplanting better and grow stronger right from the start.
 Gets you to a faster, more productive harvest.